cde-ev/cdedb2/doc/source/Design_Configuration.rst

 if they are needed inside the test-suite.
 To honor such usecases, there is the class ``TestConfig`` inheriting from ``Config``, allowing to set arbitrary values inside the overwrite files.

+All config objects can in principle be instantiated anywhere in the codebase.
+If they are available otherwise (f.e. as instance attribute), using them is preferred over instantiation.
+As a direct consequence of this design principle, the config is read-only and can not be changed at runtime.